 We provide warranty service and support for our products, as well as follow-up service and support for which we charge separately.
-Such service revenue accounted for less than 1.0% of total net sales and contract revenues for each of Fiscal 2010 and Fiscal 2009.
+Such service revenue was not a material portion of our total net sales and contract revenues for each of Fiscal 2011, 2010 and 2009.
 We believe customer support is a key competitive factor.